-The following documents must be completed before a letter of acceptance will be considered.
-The deadline for acceptance is October 15 for Spring Semester and June 15 for Fall Semester:
+The following documents must be completed before a letter of acceptance will be issued:

-- 1. A completed application with a US \$25 non-refundable application fee. - 2.
-Official transcripts of all academic work, evaluated by an approved agency.
-For transfer students, this would include all university or college transcripts.
-For freshmen, this would include all high school transcripts. - 3.
-Official scores from either the SAT or ACT for freshmen. - 4.
-Official TOEFL score of 500 (paper test), 61 (online test), or 173 (computer-based test), or official IELTS score of 6.
-Evidence that English is the student's primary language may also be considered.
-IF TOEFL or IELTS are not available, student may request waiver if student meets certain other requirements considered by the university.
-This waiver request may be obtained from the student's admissions counselor.
-Waivers are not guaranteed.
+- 1. An application form with a \$25 non-refundable application fee (required). - 2.
+An official transcript of all academic work and evaluated by an approved agency. - 3.
+Official scores from either the SAT or ACT. - 4.
+Official TOEFL score of 500 (paper test) or 173 (computer-based test), or equivalent score on another test format, or evidence that English is the student's native language. - 5.
+Southern Wesleyan University physical examination form, including shot record.